The Strange World Cast Is Gorgeous In Real Life

 Dennis Quaid (Jaegar Clade)

-Since we only catch a brief glimpse of him in the teaser, there is still much we have to learn about Jaeger Clade, the father of Searcher and Ethan's grandfather.
-We can guess that because Searcher is so reluctant to embrace his heritage, there is likely a rift between father and son that caused their estrangement.
-Perhaps Jaeger neglected his son one too many times during his quest for exploration, causing Searcher to feel abandoned and resentful.
-We'll just have to wait until "Strange Worlds" lands in theaters to find out.
+Only glimpsed briefly in the trailer, there is much more to learn about Jaeger Clade, the father of Searcher and Ethan's grandfather, in the movie.
+Searcher is reluctant to embrace his heritage, and a rift between father and son caused their estrangement.
+Jaeger often neglected his son during his quest for exploration, causing Searcher to feel abandoned and resentful.

 A veteran of the big screen, Dennis Quaid has performed a range of both dramatic and comedic roles.
 During the 1980s, Quaid starred in titles such as "Jaws 3-D," "The Right Stuff," and "Enemy Mine."
 He earned high praise for his portrayal of musician Jerry Lee Lewis in the 1989 biopic "Great Balls of Fire."
 Quaid went on to play legendary gunslinger Doc Holliday in the 1994 Western "Wyatt Earp," alongside Kevin Costner.
 Younger millennials may know him as Nick Parker in "The Parent Trap," the father of twins Hallie and Annie (both played by Lindsay Lohan).
 Quaid's more recent credits include the 2019 Netflix series "Merry Happy Whatever," and the family drama "The Tiger Rising" with Queen Latifah.